COSMIC-RTC/compass/CONTRIBUTING.md

 * git co -b myname/mybranch # create your branch
 * ... # make your changes
 * git ci -m "my message" # as much as you want
-* git push --set-upstream myname/mybranch # as much as you want
+* git push --set-upstream origin myname/mybranch # as much as you want

 When you are satisfied with your changes, in the message, it offers to make a merge request on develop of the style: